 - If you have it when you have a pelvic procedure such as a cesarean section, an abortion, or a hysterectomy, you are more likely to get a pelvic infection.

 - If you have it and you are exposed to a sexually transmitted infection (including HIV), you are more likely to catch the infection.
+Only an STI test will tell you for sure.

 If you are having frequent “Yeast” infections, you may want to consider the possibility it is not “Yeast“.
 It may be an overlooked oral bacteria infection.
 Theses same bacteria traveling through your blood are also falling into your digestive tract becoming Invasive Species acting as Keystone Pathogens causing digestive problems.
 Since Dentist do not treat gynecological conditions and Gynecologist do not treat dental conditions.
 You need help guiding you through the process.
 Call today.